-Experience a wealth of African American history, culture and entertainment with this Washington, DC itinerary
+Experience African American history, culture and entertainment in Washington, DC with this three-day trip itinerary.

 Day 1: Gems on the National Mall

 Take a break at the Willard InterContinental Hotel, where Dr. King finished writing his "I Have a Dream" speech.
 Landmark events in the hotel's history are chronicled in its history gallery.
 Walk to the White House for a photo in front of the country's most famous house.
 Public tours are available through your member of Congress.
 Tours must be scheduled at least six weeks in advance.
-The self-guided tours feature the East Wing; on rare occassions guests have been greeted by Michelle Obama.
 Be sure and stop by the White House Visitor Center, which chronicles the history of "the People's House."